raylin1000/tcs/lec_02_representation.md

 More generally, we obtained a representation of the non-negative rational numbers as binary strings by composing the following representations:
 >
 1. Representing a non-negative rational number as a pair of natural numbers. \
-2. Representing a natural number by a string via the binary representation.
-(We can use the representation of integers to handle rational numbers that can be negative. )\
+2. Representing a natural number by a string via the binary representation (we can use the representation of integers to handle rational numbers that can be negative.)\
 3. Combining 1 and 2 to obtain representation of a rational number as a pair of strings. \
 4. Representing a pair of strings over $\{0,1\}$ as a single string over $\Sigma = \{0,1,;\}$. \
 5. Representing a string over $\Sigma$ as a longer string over $\{0,1\}$.